McLaren MP4-23: Sponsorship and livery

 The livery did not differ much from that of the MP4-22: grey remained the primary colour, while red, together with the main sponsor Vodafone, appeared on both wings, on the sidepods, above the body and on the side vents.
 The team logo was also placed on top of the sidepods, on both sides.
 The other sponsors were: Johnnie Walker, SAP, Schüco International, Aigo, and Santander.
 As Fernando Alonso moved back to Renault, the Mutua Madrileña sponsorship was removed and returned to the Renault team.

 McLaren MP4-23K

 During the 2008-2009 off-season tests, McLaren tested a K version of its MP4-23, including a KERS and an enlarged front wing, modifications which would be used on the 2009 MP4-24.

 Later uses

 In 2011, 2009 World Drivers' Champion Jenson Button drove the MP4-23 at the Mount Panorama Circuit.
 The car sported MP4-26 livery and ran on Pirelli slicks instead of Bridgestone grooved tyres.
 Also in the same year, 2-time NASCAR Cup Series champion Tony Stewart drove the MP4-23 at the Watkins Glen International circuit.
+In 2026, McLaren driver Oscar Piastri drove Lewis Hamilton's championship winning MP4-23 at the Miami International Autodrome.